LorenzoFRR/Personal-Budget-Dashboard/README.md

 There is also a button that shows User´s Manual, where the user can write down any kind of reminders regarding on the usability of the application as a whole, for instance.

-Additionally, a table shows information on Income and Outflow for the current month.
+Additionally, a table at the right-hand side shows information on Income and Outflow for the current month.
 The Outflow is divided into Credit and Debit expenses.
 It is also divided into ‘Personal’ and ‘Others’, which will be explained further in the ‘Feeding the data into the dashboard’ section.
 In the same table, users can check the total current credit outflow (Credit Outflow - Total Current) and future invoices (Credit Outflow - Accrued), making it easier to understand payment types for the reviewing month.
 Lastly, the ‘Investment’ row indicates how much money was sent to the investment account.

 At the table immediately bellow, the user can assess Apparent Balance (money currently available on bank account) and Real Balance (Apparent Balance subtracted of the current month Invoice).